ngageoint/rfi-generator/README.md

 Software source code previously released under an open source license and then modified by NGA staff is considered a "joint work" (see 17 USC § 101); it is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open source license.

 ###This software uses:
 Play!
-Framework 1.2.4 under Apache 2 License
+Framework 1.2.4 under Apache 2.0

 MySQL under GPL license

 Java under GPL license

 ###Installation Instructions (for a *nix-based host):